omar-amrani/integer-to-roman-numeral/README.md

 # README

-This is a small app that takes an integer as input and returns the equivalent roman numeral
+This is a small rails app that takes an integer as input and returns the equivalent roman numeral

 Requirements: